PrinceAk10/Custom-Knowledge-Base-Chatbot/README.md

 ## 🛠 Technologies Used

-🔹 LangChain – Framework for integrating LLMs with memory and vector search.🔹 LLMs (GPT-3.5-Turbo/GPT-4, Hugging Face Models) – To generate intelligent responses.🔹 OpenAI Embeddings / Hugging Face Transformers – Converts text into vector representations for semantic search.🔹 Chainlit – User-friendly web interface for chatbot interaction.🔹 Python – Core programming language for data processing and document handling.
+🔹 LangChain – Framework for integrating LLMs with memory and vector search.

+🔹 LLMs (GPT-3.5-Turbo/GPT-4, Hugging Face Models) – To generate intelligent responses.

+🔹 OpenAI Embeddings / Hugging Face Transformers – Converts text into vector representations for semantic search.

+🔹 Chainlit – User-friendly web interface for chatbot interaction.

+🔹 Python – Core programming language for data processing and document handling.

 ## 🎯 Use Cases